The MBA Opens Doors

 Georgia Tech Scheller College of Business is located in Atlanta, home to 17 of the nation's Fortune 500 companies, and is strategically centered in the world-renowned Technology Square district.
 This positioning at the intersection of business and technology provides students with an unparalleled opportunity to learn in one of the nation's premier high-tech business centers.
 The College offers globally-recognized, highly-ranked business programs including full-time, evening, and executive MBA degrees, undergraduate and Ph.D. degrees, and executive education programs.
 Interdisciplinary centers and programs encourage collaboration in research, teaching, and experiential learning within Georgia Tech in some of today's most sought after arenas including sustainability, business analytics, leadership, ethics, innovation, entrepreneurship, supply chain, international business, and more.
 In partnership with several Georgia Tech Colleges, Scheller College offers joint MS degrees in Quantitative and Computational Finance and Business Analytics.
 Non-degree programs provide executives and professionals with company-specific and open enrollment offerings in areas such as digital disruption, innovation management, supply chain, business analytics and Lean Six Sigma for continued learning.
 More information can be found at www.scheller.gatech.edu

-Through our membership in the Forté Foundation, we have taken an active leadership role in helping to increase women's access to business education, mentoring and networking opportunities.
+Through our membership in Forté, we have taken an active leadership role in helping to increase women's access to business education, mentoring and networking opportunities.

-Women are a strong leadership presence on the HBS campus.
-Women represent 35% of the MBA Class of 2008 with almost 350 female students in total.
-One way that these women make a difference at HBS is through the Women's Student Association (WSA).
-The WSA's mission is to connect and support all women at HBS through mentoring programs, networking events, speaker series, the annual conference, and social events across sections and with other schools and organizations; to promote the diversity of women's achievements and contributions; to work with the HBS administration to make sure that issues that are relevant to women are being addressed; and to lay the foundations of a powerful network of female business leaders and connect current students to HBS alumnae.
+The Women's Student Association (WSA)'s mission is to connect and support all women at HBS through mentoring programs, networking events, speaker series, the annual conference, and social events across sections and with other schools and organizations; to promote the diversity of women's achievements and contributions; to work with the HBS administration to make sure that issues that are relevant to women are being addressed; and to lay the foundations of a powerful network of female business leaders and connect current students to HBS alumnae.

-Each January, the WSA hosts The Dynamic Women in Business Conference which brings together over 1,000 women across many industries and functions to promote women in business.
+Each spring, the WSA hosts the Women in Business Conference which brings together over 1,000 women across many industries and functions to promote women in business.
 The WSA also sponsors two mentoring programs -- one among students, and one between students and alumnae -- and activities addressing academics, career development, and student life.

 Committed to diversity, the HEC MBA Program has long been proactive in attracting women to its ranks.
 Today, 30% of its approximately 230 Full Time participants are women.
 Add to this more than 50 nationalities that are represented on the program and you have at HEC MBA a truly diverse, multicultural and international environment.